Philips HTS5563 review – intro

 Philips HTS5563 review – features

-Features-wise, there are a few gaps: the Net TV offering has BBC iPlayer but not a single big-hitting film service, while the connection for an iPod dock is present but the dock itself is an optional extra.
+Features-wise, there are a few gaps: the connection for an iPod dock is present but the dock itself is an optional extra.
 It even lacks built-in Bluetooth for wireless streaming.

 Although missing a few features, the HTS5563 still packs in a 3D Blu-ray player, twin HDMI inputs, a digital optical connection, SD card and USB slots.